 - Wait until you can grow your down payment to 20 percent, or more, of the car.
-Put your savings in a high yield savings account, like Barclays Bank, so you can earn a little something on the money.
+Put your savings in a high yield savings account, so you can earn a little something on the money.

 - Wait to buy in cash

 - Shop around for the best interest rate.
 Even the difference of 1-2% can increase your monthly payment to being too much of your monthly budget.
 I know many will argue the point of taking a low-interest rate loan and borrowing funds.
 I get that point, but a loan is a loan.

 - Absolutely, positively, do not tell the dealer how much of a monthly payment you can afford.
 They will use that information against you to get you into a more expensive car.
 Don’t make their job easier for them; instead, keep your cards close to the vest.